 After they were married, Annie taught her husband John West how to make cheese and then she taught her sons how to make butter.
 The West family started the Stirling Creamery.

 World’s Columbian Exposition

-The Dominion of Canada bore all the expenses of transporting, placing, caring for and disposing butter and cheese.
-The Committee decided to invite expert judges and assist the cheese makers to make selections at the factories of exhibits to be sent from Ingersoll and Montreal.
-There 539 exhibits of cheese and 167 exhibits of butter.
-The 259 awards were given out enhanced the reputation of Canadian cheese at British market.
+The Dominion of Canada bore all the expenses of transporting, placing, caring for and disposing of butter and cheese.
+The committee decided to invite expert judges and assist the cheese makers to make selections from exhibits to be sent from Ingersoll and Montreal.
+There were 539 exhibits of cheese and 167 exhibits of butter.
+The 259 awards that were given out enhanced the reputation of Canadian cheese in the British market.
 This was all about branding cheese as Canadian.